Werneth Park: Dame Sarah Lees Memorial

 This monument to the local philanthropist and public figure, Dame Sarah Lees (1842–1935), was erected in her honour by the townspeople of Oldham in 1937.

 She was the first woman councillor elected for Oldham Council and also the first woman councillor to be elected in Lancashire in 1907.
 She was later the second female mayor in the country when she became Mayor of Oldham in 1910.

-Werneth Park Community Centre
+Community centre

 Werneth Park Adult Education Centre was originally the private residence of the Lees family.
-Since 1936, has been adapted for use as a Community Centre with the building extended to add a rear wing to house the Natural History Collection.
+Since 1936, it has been adapted for use as a community centre with the building extended to add a rear wing to house the Natural History Collection.

-Werneth Park Music Rooms
+Music rooms

 The Music Rooms were originally the private residence of the Platt family, and were used for music concerts for many years.
 Plans were announced for restoration of the Music Rooms in 2010.

-Recreation and Sports Facilities
+Recreation and sports facilities

-The park houses a Bowling Green, Tennis Courts, five-a-side Football Areas, Children's Playground and natural play area, Trim Trail, and Car Parks.
+The park houses a bowling green, tennis courts, five-a-side football areas, children's playground and natural play area, Trim Trail, and car parks.